axem-solutions/example/docs/vscode_integration_guide.md

 The VSCode back-end must run in the GDB client's container, so we can start the debug session with simply pressing :material-keyboard-f5:.
 For this we would like to make the axemsolutions/stlink_org image to start its own container the same time VSCode enters dev container mode.
-To achieve this we need to create a docker-compose file that defines what containers should run.
+To achieve this, we need to create a docker-compose file that defines what containers should run.

 ``` yaml title="docker-compose.yml"